-The future isn't set in stone.
+The future isn't set in stone; it's written in policy.

 Residential Programs